-Hey!
-Dan from the JIRA team here.
 I’d like to take a few moments to share how task management in Confluence relates to JIRA.
-Both products enable teams to collaborate using task management and distribution, but Confluence works well for smaller business teams whereas JIRA excels for larger projects and software teams.
+Both products enable teams to collaborate using task management and distribution.
+Confluence works well for smaller business teams, whereas JIRA excels for larger projects.

 Getting from here to goal

 People rally around goals.
-For goals to be actionable we need to break them down into a set of tasks that bridge the gap from where we are to where we want to be.
-The size of the team and the goal has a significant impact on how we approach organizing our plan.
+For goals to be actionable, we need to break them down into a set of tasks that bridge the gap from where we are to where we want to be.
+Both the size of the team and the goal have a significant impact on how we approach organizing our plan.
 Let’s take a look at two different approaches for task management:

 JIRA and Confluence: which one is for me?